Shia Wedding Traditions: A Journey Through Sacred Ceremonies and Cultural Heritage

 The Sofreh Aghd: A Feast for the Senses

-No Persian Shia wedding is complete without the Sofreh Aghd-a spread that’s part altar, part art installation, and part family heirloom showcase.
-Each item tells a story:
+No Persian Shia wedding is complete without the Sofreh Aghd, a spread that’s part altar, part art installation, and part family heirloom showcase.
+Each item tells a story.
+This beautiful tradition is explored in depth in Iranian wedding traditions, where the Sofreh Aghd takes center stage.

 But the most enchanting element might be the sugar ceremony (Kalleh Ghand).
 As happily married women hold a cloth canopy above the couple, they rub sugar cones together, letting sweetness literally rain down on the union.
 “Choose your sugar-rubbers carefully,” advises one wedding planner in Tehran, “their happiness is said to transfer to the new couple.”